 Government entity dog

-The Animal Management (Cats & Dogs) Act 2008 exempts a government entity dog (for example, a police or customs dog) from the requirement to be registered and microchipped.
-You are not required to submit an animal registration form to Council for these dogs.
+The Animal Management (Cats & Dogs) Act 2008 exempts a government entity dog (e.g. a police or customs dog) from registration and microchipping.
+Council does not require an animal registration form for these dogs.

 Pet owners moving to Brisbane can transfer their remaining registration to Council by lodging a dog registration application form.
-Transfers from another Council area can only be submitted via mail or at a Regional Business Centre.
+You can submit your transfer from another Council, only via mail or at a Regional Business Centre.
 You must provide:

 - the current registration

 - declared dangerous or menacing dog information (if applicable).

-Once your dog is registered, you are sent an identification tag that your pet should wear constantly.
+Once registered, Council will send you an identification tag for your pet to wear constantly.

-Council will replace a lost, damaged, illegible, faded or faulty registration tag free of charge if the registration is current.
+For currently registered dogs, Council replaces lost, damaged, illegible, faded or faulty registration tags, free of charge.

-A replacement tag will be posted within 10 working days.
+Council will send a replacement tag within 10 working days.

 Dog registration benefits